The Limits of Unlimited Licensing Agreements

 You Can’t Successfully Log Internal Use

-It’s worth noting that when an organization leaves a ULA, they are required to certify out as part of their exit.
-During this process, Oracle licenses will be counted differently than how they will after the company is no longer under a ULA.
+It’s worth noting that when an organization leaves a ULA, it requires them to “certify out as part of their exit.
+During this process, Oracle counts the licenses differently than how they will after the company is no longer under a ULA.
 Unfortunately, it isn’t unheard of for a former Oracle ULA customer to be audited by Oracle License Management Services suspiciously soon after the ULA ends and for the company to be found non-compliant.

-Salespeople have a way of making anyone feel like everything in their bundle is 100% mandatory, whether it suits their particular IT shop or not, and like a decision needs to be made on-the-spot.
-Should you choose to go the ULA route, you should be unrushed in your decision, with plenty of time to let an Oracle licensing expert review your potential agreement, read the fine print with you, and prevent any potential issues.
+Salespeople have a way of making anyone feel like everything in their bundle is 100% mandatory.
+This is the case whether it suits their particular IT shop or not.
+Furthermore, they treat decisions as they need to be made on the spot.
+Should you choose to go the ULA route, you should not rush your decision, with plenty of time to let an Oracle licensing expert review your potential agreement, read the fine print with you, and prevent any potential issues.
 Unfortunately, a common mistake organizations make is to accept the boilerplate agreement or package Oracle hands them without question.
-At very least, have the agreement reviewed by a licensing expert such as LicenseFortress before signing anything – and remember, Oracle can customize any agreement, so there’s no need to settle for what they’re offering you unless you’re 100% comfortable with it.
+At the very least, have the agreement reviewed by a licensing expert such as LicenseFortress before signing anything – and remember, Oracle can customize any agreement, so there’s no need to settle for what they’re offering you unless you’re 100% comfortable with it.

-For some Oracle clients, ULAs can be an efficiency creating, cost-saving option that should be considered – but make sure what Oracle is offering your company is the right fit first.
+ULAs have the potential to be an efficiency-creating, cost-saving option – as long as what Oracle offers is the right fit for your organization.
 You can always walk away from the negotiating table, but you can’t walk away from a signed contract.

 X